bnavigator/sofia_redux/docs/manuals/fifils/users/software_description.rst

       remain the same, so use with caution.
 This option is mostly used for testing purposes.

+   -  *Background scaling*: If set, the flux is scaled with the B-flux and the two backgrounds (OTF and TP mode)

+   -  *Telluric scaling*: If set, B-fluxes are telluricly scaled with the zenith angle at A.

 -  **Spatial Calibrate**

    -  *Rotate by detector angle*: By default, Redux rotates the data by